edeforas/maths_cpp/README.md

 - test_butterworth: generate and apply low-pass, band-pass and high-pass filter from relative frequency definition
 - test_Mersenne_prime: generate Mersenne primes numbers
 - test_syracuse: 3 algorithms to compute cycles or syracuse numbers and search for new possible cycles
+- test_polygon_area: compute the 2D polygon signed area using the Shoelace algorithm

 Feel free to add your own.